Want To Reduce Your Caffeine Intake? Here's A Doctor-Approved Plan To Quit Coffee In One Week

-My advice?
-Let it go!
 Free your body and wallet from the grip of caffeine addiction—but take it slowly.
-Start by weaning yourself off main offenders such as colas (even Diet Coke!), energy drinks, and chocolate.
-And then start eliminating those not-so-obvious sources, like decaf coffee, some herbal teas, some sodas (root beer, Mountain Dew, Sunkist Orange) and even some over the counter medications such as Anacin and Excedrin.
+Start by weaning yourself off main offenders such as energy drinks and chocolate.
+Then start eliminating those not-so-obvious sources, like decaf coffee, some herbal teas, and even some over the counter medications such as Anacin or Excedrin.

 From there, it’s on to the big one: coffee.
-The best way to kick coffee is to taper off in small increments so as not to trigger the junkie-like withdrawal symptoms (especially the headaches).
-The mission is to slowly dial down your caffeine consumption so your body can acclimate over time.
+The best way to kick coffee to the curb is to taper off in small increments so as not to trigger those dreaded withdrawal symptoms (especially the headaches).
+The mission here is to slowly dial down your caffeine consumption, so your body can acclimate over time.

-Here’s a painless strategy to try when you’re finally ready to unhook from the caffeine drip:
+Here’s a strategy to try when you’re finally ready to ditch the caffeine:

-Day 2 – Day 5: Blend your regular coffee with 50% decaf (preferably certified organic).
+- Day 2 to Day 5: Blend your regular coffee with 50% decaf (preferably certified organic).
 Drink that for the next three days.

 Care to take it a step further?
-Then try this idea one patient came up with to help break his $80 weekly Starbucks habit.
-He added two more weeks to his program to kick coffee altogether.
+Try this idea one of my patients came up with to help break his two-cups-a-day habit.
+As you can see, he added two more weeks to my program to kick coffee altogether.

 - During Week 1, he followed my 1-week decaffeinating plan outlined above

-- During Week 2, he continued on pure organic decaf.
+- During Week 2, he continued on a pure organic decaf blend.

 - During Week 3, he began blending his decaf with a roasted grain beverage called Kaffree Roma, starting with a blend of 50% decaf coffee and 50% Kaffree Roma.
 Then he went down to 25% decaf and 75% Roma.
-In the 3rd week, he went down to all Roma on Day 7.
+By the end of the third week, he was only consuming Kaffree Roma.

-Eventually, he dropped the Roma as well and no longer “needs” coffee, decaf or coffee substitutes
+Eventually, my patient dropped the Roma as well, and no longer “needs” coffee, decaf, or any coffee substitutes!